 In 2004, the Seamus Heaney Centre for Poetry opened at Queen’s University Belfast, Heaney’s alma mater, and offers undergraduate and postgraduate tuition in creative writing as well as events and a poetry prize.
 In 2011, Heaney donated his literary papers and notebooks to the National Library of Ireland, so that they would find a permanent home in Ireland and be accessible to scholars and anyone with an interest in his work.
-The Heaney papers are among the most consulted of Library’s collections and will form the basis of a major exhibition, Listen Now Again, opening in 2018.
+The Heaney papers are among the most consulted of Library’s collections.
+Manuscripts and notebooks from this collection form the basis of a major new exhibition, Listen Now Again, which opened in July 2018 in the Bank of Ireland Culture and Heritage Centre at College Green in Dublin.
 In 2016, the Seamus Heaney HomePlace opened in his home village of Bellaghy, County Derry.
 An award-winning arts and literary centre, it houses a permanent exhibition celebrating his life and poetry, amid the landscape that inspired it.

 Through the ongoing work of these institutions and the Estate of Seamus Heaney – as well as his readers, fellow writers and scholars around the world – Seamus Heaney’s legacy continues today.
 Most of all, it lives on through the poems themselves.